metalbear-co/mirrord/changelog.d/+remove-operator-pvc.internal.md

-Remove operator pvc from setup & dau/mau counters from `mirrord operator status`
+Remove operator pvc from setup.